NeuralControl/statsElements/source/statisticalInference.rst

 -------------------------------
 Most tests make specific assumptions on the data.
 Some are more sensitive to deviation from their assumptions than others.
 See the :ref:`statisticalTests` section for info on specific tests.
 This section also shows how to visualize our data distribution against for example a normal distribution using a QQ-plot, or to test its fit.
+Examples of assumptions:
+    Independence of observations from each other
+    Independence of observational error from confounding effect Normality of observations

 5. Power Analysis and Statistical Power